bmats/looney-js/README.md

   // All options with default values looney(document.body, {
     selector: 'a',    // which elements trigger the transition
     fill: '#000',     // the transition fill
     blur: 0,          // how much the circle edges should be blurred
-    playAudio: true, // whether to play music
+    playAudio: false, // whether to play music
     duration: 6900,   // the transition duration (music speed is adjusted accordingly)
     pause: 0          // how long to pause before redirecting })
 </script>
 ```